Brian Dunning (author)

 Brian Andrew Dunning (born 1965) is an American writer and producer who focuses on science and skepticism.
 He has hosted a weekly podcast, Skeptoid, since 2006, and he is an author of a series of books on the subject of scientific skepticism, some of which are based on the podcast.
 Skeptoid has been the recipient of several podcast awards such as the Parsec Award.
 Dunning has also created the Skeptoid.org spin-off video series, inFact, and The Feeding Tube both available on YouTube.

 Dunning has produced two educational films on the subject of critical thinking: Here Be Dragons in 2008, and Principles of Curiosity in 2017.

 Dunning co-founded Buylink, a business-to-business service provider, in 1996, and served at the company until 2002.
-He later became eBay's second biggest affiliate marketer; he has since been convicted of wire fraud through a cookie stuffing scheme.
-In August 2014, he was sentenced to 15 months in prison, followed by three years of supervised release for the company obtaining between $200,000 and $400,000 through wire fraud.
+He later became eBay's second-biggest affiliate marketer; he has since been convicted of wire fraud through a cookie stuffing scheme, for his company fraudulently obtaining between $200,000 and $400,000 from eBay.
+In August 2014, he was sentenced to 15 months in prison, followed by three years of supervision.

 Career

 Buylink

 In 1996 Dunning co-founded and was chief technology officer for Buylink Corporation.
 Buylink received venture capital funding from Hummer Winblad Venture Partners.
 In 2000 he participated in a presentation on Buylink at The Berkeley Entrepreneurs Forum called Bricks to Clicks in the New Internet Reality.
 He discussed the company on CNNfn's Market Call, in Rhonda Schaffler's Maverick of the Morning segment.
 In 2002, Dunning left his position as CTO of BuyLink.

-Between 1997 and 2005 he was technical editor for FileMaker Advisor Magazine, and contributing editor of ISO FileMaker Magazine, 1996–2002, winning one of the FileMaker Excellence Awards at the 2001 FileMaker Developers Conference.
+Between 1997 and 2005 he was technical editor for FileMaker Advisor magazine, and contributing editor of ISO FileMaker Magazine, 1996–2002, winning one of the FileMaker Excellence Awards at the 2001 FileMaker Developers Conference.